Increasing transparency and professionalism in the cocoa sector

 Many companies cannot trace their cocoa

 Chocolate is a beloved treat in many places around the world.
 However, many chocolate companies cannot trace the cocoa they use.
-The cocoa industry has some major problems, including child labor and the lack of a fair wage for many farmers.
+The cocoa sector faces serious challenges, including child labor and the lack of a fair wage for many farmers.
 If chocolate companies cannot trace their cocoa, then they cannot know if the farmers who grew it were paid fairly, or if child labor was involved in the process.
 If these companies are going to make positive change in the cocoa industry, then they must first establish transparency in their own chain.

 How CÉMOI is taking a stand